by Maisie Smith on April 2, 2018

 And yet.
 And yet…

 It’s strange to observe this dynamic when a phone is no longer your main tool for connection.
 “What the hell is going on here?” you wonder.
-“Is my front door a portal to a parallel universe?”
+“Did I just enter a parallel universe?”
 Nothing makes sense.

 There have been many moments where I’ve sat in prolonged silence as my friends fiddle with their phones or check Instagram “real quick.”
 I sit patiently, a half-smile on my face, while they do their thing.

 How you feel about yourself as a human being improves when you stop worrying about your digital self.
-Without tons of filtered content to compare myself to, I’m just…me.
-I don’t worry about what other people are doing, where they are going, what they are wearing.
-I’m not poring over their carefully-curated lives and tricking myself into believing they have their shit together and I don’t.
+Without tons of filtered content to compare against, I’m just…me.
+I don’t worry about what other people are doing, where they are going, or what they are wearing/eating/drinking/.
+I’m not poring over their carefully curated lives and tricking myself into believing they have their shit together and I don’t.

 This is incredibly freeing.